mattibbs/PDP/README.md

   The existing radio remote control for the NICE Mindy gate control unit will continue to work as designed for main gate vehicular access.

+Logging
+  If the debug level in the PDP sketch is set to 100 then logging is written to the serial port.
+  A simple python program "serial_comms" has been developed.
+  This program monitors the serial port and writes any logging messages recieved to a simple XML file.
+  An HTML program index.html has been developed.
+  This program uses ajax to read the logging XML file and displays the logging history on a simple webpage.

 Technologies;
   Arduino
   RFID